shopsys/shopsys/upgrade/UPGRADE-v13.0.0-dev.md

             ```
     - to start using opening hours of stores set store opening hours in administration or create specialized migrations for it
         - after update add this to your migration: `$this->sql('ALTER TABLE stores DROP COLUMN opening_hours');`
+    - add the new configuration option `timezone` to every domain in your `config/domains.yaml` and set it to the domain desired timezone
+    - see #project-base-diff to update your project
 - change url for listing personal detail from email ([#2725](https://github.com/shopsys/shopsys/pull/2725))
     - see #project-base-diff to update your project
 - fix product video UX ([#2746](https://github.com/shopsys/shopsys/pull/2746))